Łódź: National Film School in Łódź

 The Leon Schiller National Higher School of Film, Television and Theatre in Łódź (Państwowa Wyższa Szkoła Filmowa, Telewizyjna i Teatralna im.
 Leona Schillera w Łodzi) is the most notable academy for future actors, directors, photographers, camera operators and TV staff in Poland.
 It was founded on 8 March 1948 and was initially planned to be moved to Warsaw as soon as the city was rebuilt following the Warsaw Uprising.
-However, in the end the school remained in Łódź and today is one of the best-known institutions of higher education in the city.
+However, in the end the school remained in Łódź and became one of the best-known institutions of higher education in the city.

-At the end of the Second World War Łódź remained the only large Polish city besides Kraków which war had not destroyed.
+At the end of the Second World War Łódź was the only large Polish city besides Kraków which war had not destroyed.
 The creation of the National Film School gave Łódź a role of greater importance from a cultural viewpoint, which before the war had belonged exclusively to Warsaw and Kraków.
 Early students of the School include the directors Andrzej Munk, Roman Polanski, Andrzej Wajda, Kazimierz Karabasz (one of the founders of the so-called Black Series of Polish Documentary) and Janusz Morgenstern, who at the end of the 1950s became famous as one of the founders of the Polish Film School of Cinematography.